Measurement of neutron yield by 62 MeV proton beam on a thick Beryllium target: Experimental Setup

 The neutrons produced in the target were measured by the ToF technique.
 To this end, the RF signal from the cyclotron was used as the reference time.
-Eight neutron detectors were installed simultaneously around the target, at the same height of the beamline at different angles and at two different distances (150 cm and 75 cm) around the target as shown in Fig.~\ref{fig:setup}.
+Typically, we obtained a time resolution of 1.6 ns (FWHM of the gamma peak).
+Eight neutron detectors were installed simultaneously around the target, at the same height of the beamline at different angles and at two different distances (150 cm and 75 cm, measured with 1 mm accuracy) around the target as shown in Fig.~\ref{fig:setup}.
 Many separate runs were taken during the experiment.
 For each run all eight detectors were moved simultaneously to other angles for a total of 16 positions, sometimes repeated for consistency checks.
 Near (small) detectors, installed at half distance (75 cm) from the target with respect to far (large) detectors, were used to measure low energy neutrons ($T_n<$2 MeV).

 All detectors were installed on light Aluminum tubes by using Teflon holders.
 The tubes were mounted on an Aluminum foot for mechanical stability.
 An additional support was foreseen in front of the detector to install a 50 cm long steel shadow bar designed for background measurements.